Eastern Canada Tours for Solo Travelers

 Historic Cities of Eastern Canada

-Kerin, traveled in August
+Jo-Anne, traveled in September

 Niagara Falls cruises, Parliament Hill tours, and UNESCO-listed Quebec City visits bring together groups of 20-25.
 Quality hotels offer single rooms throughout the journey.